shrinkray/shrinkray/README.md

 ## I'm Greg aka Shrinkray

-I've built and managed bespoke WordPress themes, managed, migrated, and hosted several sites.
+I've built and managed bespoke WordPress themes, migrated, and hosted several sites.
 Now gravitating into the seductive framework UI/UX realm.
 Over the recent years I've built sites and contributed to projects in NextJS, Sveltekit, Ghost, and experimented with headless CMS backends like WordPress, Forestry, Strapi, Storyblok and HyGraph.
 I love working in web performance and pushing sites to improve scoring in Lighthouse and WebPageTest.

 **I'm currently looking for work in UX Engineering.**